Battle of Changsha (1941): Aftermath

-In the third Nanyue military conference, Chiang Kai-Shek announced that Liao Lingqi (廖齡奇), the commander of the 58th division, was to be executed for deserting in the battlefield.
+In the third Nanyue military conference, Chiang Kai-Shek announced that Liao Lingqi (廖齡奇), the commander of the 58th Division, was to be executed for deserting in the battlefield.
 Reportedly during the meeting, Xue Yue singled him out as the general who was arrogant and disobeyed orders.
 Liao Lingqi was indignant and directly sought out Chiang Kai-Shek during recess.
 He continued to follow Chiang Kai-Shek while shouting "Report!" despite being told to leave, causing Chiang Kai-Shek to order him to be detained.
 After the meeting, Liao Lingqi was sentenced to death and to be executed immediately.
 He was shot on October 22.
 Before his death, he wrote three final notes for his family.
 After hearing about his execution, the men of his division were outraged.
-Wang Boxiong (王伯雄), the commander of the 172nd regiment, Deng Zhuxiu (鄧竹修), the commander of the 174th regiment, He Lan (何瀾), the commander of the supplementary regiment, all resigned in protest for his execution.
-Zhang Lingfu, by then the deputy commander of the 58th division, was promoted to divisional commander and Cai Renjie, commander of the 173rd regiment, was promoted to deputy divisional commander. the 58th division underwent a three-month-long reorganization and was specifically excluded from participating in the Third Battle of Changsha.
+Wang Boxiong (王伯雄), the commander of the 172nd Regiment, Deng Zhuxiu (鄧竹修), the commander of the 174th Regiment, and He Lan (何瀾), the commander of the supplementary regiment, all resigned in protest for his execution.
+Zhang Lingfu, by then the deputy commander of the 58th Division, was promoted to divisional commander and Cai Renjie, the commander of the 173rd Regiment, was promoted to deputy divisional commander.
+The 58th Division underwent a three-month-long reorganization and was specifically excluded from participating in the Third Battle of Changsha.
 The last three notes written by Liao Lingqi were sent to Chiang Kai-Shek.
 After reading the notes and hearing the protests of the men of the 58th division, Chiang Kai-Shek rehabilitated Liao Lingqi, ordered an annual pension for his family, and had his body enshrined in the Nanyue Martyrs Shrine.

-Li Yutang, the commander of the 10th corps, was dismissed and was set to be replaced by Zhong Bin (鍾彬).
+Li Yutang, the commander of the 10th Corps, was dismissed and was set to be replaced by Zhong Bin (鍾彬).
 However, the Third Battle of Changsha started before Zhong Bin took up post and Li Yutang was reinstated as commander of the corps, playing a key role in defending the urban city.